-- 9.1 Claims under this provision also include any claim arising out of or in any way connected with Contractor's breach of this contract, including any claims asserting that any of the Contractor's employees are actually employees of the state or common law employees of the state or any of its agencies or political subdivisions, including but not limited to excise taxes or penalties imposed on the State under Internal Revenue Code §§ 4980H, 6055 or 6056 and any subsequent amendments or additions to these Sections.
-Contractor shall be responsible for implementation of all aspects of the Affordable Care Act as this Act may apply to Contractor and shall be responsible for any violations including any sanction, penalty, fee or tax and shall indemnify the State and hold-harmless and defend the State for any omission or failure of Contractor to meet its obligations under Sections 13 and 14. - 9.2 Contractor agrees to protect, defend, and save State, its elected and appointed officials, agents, and employees, while acting within the scope of their duties as such, harmless from and against all claims, demands, causes of action of any kind or character, including the cost of defense thereof, arising in favor of Contractor's employees or third parties on account of bodily or personal injuries, death, or damage to property arising out of services performed or omissions of services or in any way resulting from the acts or omissions of Contractor and/or its agents, employees, representatives, assigns, subcontractors, except the sole negligence of State, under this Contract.

-10. CONTRACTOR REGISTRATION (for construction) - N/A

-11. CONTRACTOR WITHHOLDING (for construction) - N/A
+- 9.1 Claims under this provision also include any claim arising out of or in any way connected with the Contractor's breach of this contract, including any claims asserting that any of the Contractor's employees are actually employees of the State or common law employees of the State or any of its agencies or political subdivisions, including but not limited to excise taxes or penalties imposed on the State under Internal Revenue Code §§ 4980H, 6055, or 6056 and any subsequent amendments or additions to these Sections.
+The Contractor shall be responsible for implementation of all aspects of the Affordable Care Act as this Act may apply to the Contractor and shall be responsible for any violations including any sanction, penalty, fee, or tax and shall indemnify the State and hold harmless and defend the State for any omission or failure of the Contractor to meet his/her obligations under Sections 13 and 14. - 9.2 The Contractor agrees to protect, defend, and save the State, its elected and appointed officials, agents, and employees, while acting within the scope of their duties as such, harmless from and against all claims, demands, causes of action of any kind or character, including the cost of defense thereof, arising in favor of the Contractor's employees or third parties on account of bodily or personal injuries, death, or damage to property arising out of services performed or omissions of services or in any way resulting from the acts or omissions of the Contractor and/or its agents, employees, representatives, assigns, subcontractors, except the sole negligence of State, under this contract. - 10.
+CONTRACTOR REGISTRATION (for construction) N/A - 11.
+CONTRACTOR WITHHOLDING (for construction) N/A by the Contractor, agents, employees, representatives, assigns, or subcontractors.
+This insurance shall cover such claims as may be caused by any negligent act or omission.